Croatian–Venetian wars: Period between 1203 and 1358

 During the periodical Venetian reign in Zadar in the 13th century and the first half of the 14th century, the citizens of Zadar rebelled several times against the authorities of the Most Serene Republic and had support of the Croato-Hungarian kings.
 Major armed conflicts were recorded in 1242, 1247, 1311 and 1345–1346.

 At the same time, the Venetian authorities forced Dubrovnik to accept their governor, after the local Rector Damjan Juda refused it and committed suicide in 1205.
 Having installed its own governor, Venice subsequently took control over the southernmost part of Croatian lands.

 In the north, Venetians ruled western and southern Istria from the 13th and 14th century, after military interventions in major towns, as follows: in Pula in 1148, 1243, 1267, 1331 and 1397; in Rovinj in 1283, in Poreč in 1354, in Novigrad in 1270 and 1358, in Umag in 1269 and 1370.
 The Republic wanted all the time to take central and eastern Istria as well, but never succeeded in achieving permanent control over Pazin area and eastern coast of the peninsula, despite many heavy military clashes with their German owners, whose seat was in the Pazin Castle.
 Although the local population was primarily Croatian, the feudal owners were of German descent and carried the title of Margraves of Istria.

 In 1342 Louis the Angevin became Croato-Hungarian king and the pushing of Venetian forces from the northeastern Adriatic area soon became one of the principal goals of his foreign policy.
 In 1346 he tried to help citizens of Zadar during the Venetian siege, but failed.
+In 1347, King Louis I strengthened his position in Dalmatia by taking the strategically important fortress of Ostrovica, near Bribir, from the Šubić family and in return gave to them estates in the vicinity of Zrin.
 In summer 1356 he launched a large military campaign and attacked all the Venetian held territories of his country.
 Within a year and a half, his armies entered Zadar, Split, Trogir, Šibenik and other Croatian coastal towns.
 In the Treaty of Zadar, which was signed on 18 February 1358 in the Monastery of St. Francis, the Republic of Venice renounced all Dalmatian towns and islands between the Gulf of Kvarner and the Town of Drač/Durazzo (in present-day Albania) in favour of King.